 Norwegian yacht seeks help

-The yacht with Norwegian vikings and a New Zealander on board near Antarctica is in trouble (Customs)
+The yacht with self-proclaimed Norwegian vikings and a New Zealander on board in the Southern Ocean is seeking help from Argentinian Antarctic bases after their yacht was damaged.

 Norwegians Jarle Andhoy, 34, and Samuel Massie, 19, caused consternation with authorities when they made an unsanctioned trip on the yacht Nilaya to the Antarctic earlier this year.